 I know… you’re in Paris.
 How can you NOT see the Eiffel Tower?!
 So go see it.
 Stand under it.
 Buy those expensive tickets to go up the elevator to the top if you really want (just to get a sense of how far the sprawl of Paris extends), but then leave the area and go explore the real Paris.

 The restaurants and stores around the tower are there for tourists, so prices are steep and the experience is less than authentic.
-Head a few streets away from the tower and main tourist attractions and you’ll start to enjoy the Paris that those living there adore.
+Head a few streets away from the tower and main tourist attractions and you’ll start to enjoy the Paris that its citizens adore.

 4) Don’t be afraid, but do be polite.

-Scenario #1: You’re standing at a busy intersection in Paris, people and cars are whizzing by.
-You want to know which way to the Louvre or Eiffel Tower, so you stop someone as they are walking by and ask them where it is.
+Scenario #1: You’re standing at a busy intersection in Paris.
+People and cars are whizzing by.
+You want to know which way to go to find the Louvre or Eiffel Tower, so you stop someone as they are walking by and ask them where it is.
 They brush you off and walk away.
 You think “How rude!” and let it affect the rest of your trip.

-Let’s take this scenario and see if from the Parisian’s point of view:
+Let’s take this scenario as seen from the Parisian’s point of view:

-Instead of driving people nuts, you can easily make your way around Paris with a Metro map, a street map, and a humble attitude.
+So remember, you can do it – you can navigate by yourself!
+Instead of driving people nuts, you can easily make your way around Paris with a Metro (subway) map, a street map, and a humble attitude.
 If you are really lost, take half an hour to sit down in a cafe and study your map, or ask your waiter for directions or a street name.
-The Metro (subway) is a great way to get your bearings, since the stops are on almost every major street and can help you figure out which direction you are headed no matter where you find yourself in the city.
+The Metro is a great way to get your bearings, since the stops are on almost every major street and can help you figure out which direction you are headed, no matter where you find yourself in the city.

 Seriously: eat everything you find.
 Eat your way through Paris.
 Have breakfast at a bakery or cafe, grab lunch at another and then sit down for dinner anywhere you find more Parisians than tourists milling about.
 You don’t have to go to the most expensive restaurants to get a taste of Paris.
 If you are on a budget, make lunch your biggest meal of the day, or grab a sandwich at a bakery and picnic in a park.
 Parisians love their food and you will too!